VISION – A vibrant greenspace in place of blighted land where families can congregate and socialize, grow vegetables and pick from fruit trees.

 The Guerrilla Garden is a project conceived, developed and implemented by Lower Ninth Ward residents committed to community revitalization.
 Beginning in April 2009, residents and waves of volunteers from around the country have worked together clearing this lot, planning the space, securing resources and even planting a few beds of okra in the meantime.
 Once an overgrown dumping ground, this space is now a beautiful community greenspace, featuring a small fruit tree grove, a shade structure (rainwater catchment coming soon), raised garden beds, and an outdoor kitchen space.
 The Guerrilla Garden is about community building and community ownership, eliminating blight and improving food access.
 It is meant to be a place for folks of all ages to get together and learn from each other.

 At the Guerrilla Garden, neighborhood residents to grow vegetables in the 10 in-ground and raised garden plots.
-Two African-centered homeschool groups also cultivate plots at the garden, as part of their school curriculum.
+AdinkraNOLA, an African-centered homeschool group, also cultivates a plot at the garden, as part of the school curriculum.
 In partnership with New Orleans Citizens Diplomacy Council, we have welcomed delegations from dozens of countries in Africa, Latin America and the Middle East for cultural exchange with our community in the Guerrilla Garden.
 We also host special community events in the garden, like the Tastes of the Lower 9th Ward Community Potluck, our annual Watermelon Party and the National Black Agriculture Week celebration.

 The Guerrilla Garden is a Parkway Partners Garden

-Current programs at the Guerrilla Garden: Adopt-A-Plot, Special Events & Community Garden Space Use
+Current programs at the Guerrilla Garden: Lower 9 Growing Strong, Adopt-A-Plot, Special Events & Community Garden Space Use

-5723 Chartres Street @ Charbonnet (map to the location)
+600 Charbonnet Street @ Chartres (map to the location)